KentonWhite/ProjectTemplate/docs/file_formats.markdown

 * `.file`: A DCF file describing the location of another file that should be loaded.
 * `.mp3`: MP3 audio files.
 (Uses the tuneR package.)
 * `.ppm`: PPM image files.
 (Uses the pixmap package.)
+* `.feather`: Feather files for data frames in the Apache Arrow format (uses feather package)

 #### Ad Hoc File Types